manuelyhvh/sql-server-samples/samples/manage/sql-assessment-api/README.md

 Learn more about the API on the [SQL Assessment API docs page](https://docs.microsoft.com/en-us/sql/sql-assessment-api/sql-assessment-api-overview).

+If you are into Azure Data Studio, you can evaluate your SQL Server right from it.
+Learn about SQL Assessment ADS extension [here](https://techcommunity.microsoft.com/t5/sql-server/released-sql-server-assessment-extension-for-azure-data-studio/ba-p/1470603).

 ## QuickStart.md

 Learn how to assess your SQL Server configuration for best practices in 2 simple steps.